Roversa-Robotics/motorcade/README.md

 `drive(int,int);`

 The drive function ranges from -100 to 100 percent to control direction and speed in each motor.
-The first parameter is the left motor speed/direction and the second is th right motor speed/direction.
+The first parameter is the left motor speed/direction and the second is the right motor speed/direction.
 This allows you to move a motor forward and backward ranging all speeds.
-100% moves each motor in the forward direction or left motor CCW and right motor CW. -100% moves each motor in the backwards direction or left motor CW and right motor CCW.
+100% moves each motor at full speed in the forward direction or left motor CCW and right motor CW. -100% moves each motor at full speed in the backwards direction or left motor CW and right motor CCW.
 0 is neutral position.

 `forward(int,int);`
 `reverse(int,int);`